KATALOG

 Coordinators

-Henrik Oxvig, Associate Professor, Institute of Architecture, Urbanism and Landscape
+Henrik Oxvig, Associate Professor, IABL

-Martin Søberg, Associate Professor, Institute of Architecture and Culture
+Martin Søberg, Associate Professor, IAK

+Ulrik Schmidt, Associate Professor, Roskilde University.
 The course is organised in collaboration with Roskilde University, Department of Communications and Arts.

 Course description

-Exploring New Materialism: Force explores the ideas of New Materialism and their implications for current theory, criticism and practice in the fields of architecture, design, art, the humanities and social sciences.
-The course pays special attention to the question of force and its potential for fostering ontological, epistemological and aesthetic considerations.
+Exploring New Materialism: Time explores the ideas and concepts of New Materialism and their implications for current theory, criticism and practice in the fields of architecture, design, art, the humanities and social sciences.
+Thwe course places particular emphasis on materialist perspectives on time and their potential to inform ontological, epistemological, ethical and aesthetic inquiries and to stimulate specific theoretical and empirical investigations of materiality and material artefacts.

 Dates